 \section{Analytical formula for cgf of the innovation term}

-Our main result is the analytical formula for the cgf of the innovation term $\bfV^*(t)$, $t>0$, of a multivariate OU-VG process.
+Our main result is the analytical formula for the cgf of $\bfV^*(t)$, $t>0$, the innovation term of a multivariate OU-VG process.

-This formula, which will later be applied under both $\PP$ and $\QQ_{\bfh}$, has 3 applications in the pricing of energy derivatives.
-First, in the univariate and bivariate setting under $\PP$, it is used in the likelihood function to estimate the LDOUP parameters (see Section \ref{estsec}).
-Second, in the univariate setting under $\QQ_{\bfh}$, it is used to price forwards (see Section \ref{forsec}), calls (see Section \ref{callsec}), and calibrate the model (see Section \ref{calsec}).
-Third, in the bivariate setting under $\QQ_{\bfh}$, it is used to price spread options (see Sections \ref{spreadsec} and \ref{pricesec}).
+This formula, which is stated in Theorem \ref{innovcgf} and will later be applied under both $\PP$ and $\QQ_{\bfh}$, has 3 applications in the pricing of energy derivatives.
+Firstly, in the univariate and bivariate setting under $\PP$, it is used in the likelihood function to estimate the LDOUP parameters (see Section \ref{estsec}).
+Secondly, in the univariate setting under $\QQ_{\bfh}$, it is used to price forwards (see Section \ref{forsec}), calls (see Section \ref{callsec}), and calibrate the model (see Section \ref{calsec}).
+Thirdly, in the bivariate setting under $\QQ_{\bfh}$, it is used to price spread options (see Sections \ref{spreadsec} and \ref{pricesec}).

-To begin, for a general $\bfX\sim OU\text{-}\bfZ(\lambda)$, $\lambda>0$, we give a lemma to deal with finiteness of the cgf, which is a version of \cite[Lemma 4.1]{bsb04} adapted to our setting with a slightly different proof.
+To begin, for a general $\bfX\sim OU\text{-}\bfZ(\lambda)$, $\lambda>0$, we give a lemma to deal with the finiteness of the cgf, which is a version of \cite[Lemma 4.1]{bsb04} adapted to our setting with a slightly different proof.

 \begin{lemma} Let $\bfZ\sim L^n(\bfmu,\bfSigma,\ZZZ)$ and $t>0$.
 Let $\DDD_{\bfZ^*(t)} = e^{-\lambda t}\DDD_{\bfZ}$.
 If $\bftheta\in \DDD_{\bfZ^*(t)}$, then

 is finite, and also $\kappa_{\bfZ}(e^s\bftheta)$ is finite for all $s\in[0,\lambda t]$.
 Furthermore, \eqref{cfgstar} holds for all $\bftheta\in\CC^n$ such that $\name{Re}(\bftheta)\in\DDD_{\bfZ}$. \end{lemma}